theOGognf/rl8/README.rst

 -------------------------

 Use a custom distribution and custom hyperparameters with the low-level algorithm interface.
-The feedforward algorithm uses default feedforward models for different environment action specs.
+The algorithm uses default feedforward models depending on the environment's action spec.

 .. code:: python